-From exploration through to final reclamation, the Commission works closely with communities and land owners, and confirms industry compliance with provincial legislation.
-It also ensures there are close working relationships; consults with, and considers the interests of Indigenous peoples.
+From exploration through to final reclamation, we work closely with communities, First Nations, and land owners, and confirm industry compliance with provincial legislation.

+We are committed to advancing reconciliation and establishing close working relationships with Indigenous peoples throughout the energy life cycle.